byterubpay/byterub-site/_posts/2017-12-18-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-18.md

 **\<sarang>** I'm enjoying zkSNARKs and SPECTRE and tweaks to BP efficiency and review
 **\<sarang>** and helping out w/ multisig review, which has gone well
 **\<sarang>** I'm moving this week and trying to balance that as well
 **\<suraeNoether>** Allrighty for 3) a few things.
-Firstly, i think we are going to follow the cue of #monero-dev meetings and postpone our next meeting.
+Firstly, i think we are going to follow the cue of #byterub-dev meetings and postpone our next meeting.
 I'm going to say Monday Jan 8 (perhaps Mon the 1st is cruel).
 Secondly, for research meetings each week, perhaps sarang or I can present a paper we had read the previous week and try to describe how it works to the community.
 **\<sarang>** Ha just like a real lab group meting
 **\<suraeNoether>** ikr
 **\<suraeNoether>** but moreover